Samy-06/Samy-06/README.md

-- 👋 Hi, I’m @Samy-06
+- 👋 Hi, I am Samyak Parashar.
+I am a fourth year mathematics major at IISER Bhopal.
-- 👀 I’m interested in ...Non Linear Dynamics and Chaos, Quantum Computing and Blockchain technology.
+- 👀 I’m interested in algebraic number theory, commutative algebra and modular forms.
-- 🌱 I’m currently learning about Hausdorff measures, generalized Cantor sets, and quantum computing.
+- 🌱 I’m currently learning about modular forms.
 - 📫 You can reach me on my linkedin www.linkedin.com/in/samyak-parashar .

 <!---